jadielucas/SM7901_pico/README.md

 ## Usage

-### Libraries:

-1. Minimize external noise interference

-2. Place SilentPico at the center of the table

-3. Ensure tables are spaced adequately (2 meters recommended)

-4. Connect SilentPico to Wi-Fi or wait 1 minute for Local Mode

-5. SilentPico will notify users and librarians if noise exceeds the threshold

-**Note:** SilentPico performs best in quiet environments.
-For other contexts, ensure proper noise control.
+1. Libraries

+2. Traffic noise measurement

+4. Industry

+5. Apartments

+6. Another noise measurement you need in function of time

 ## TODO

 The project is still under development, some upgrades are planned to be out very soon:

 - [ ] Release .uf2 file
-- [ ] DNS Resolve
+- [ ] DNS Resolve for broker ip
 - [ ] Better way to edit Wi-Fi SSID and PASSWORD
+- [x] Store JSONs on flash
-- [ ] Option to alternate Local and MQTT running mode
+- [x] Option to alternate Local and MQTT running mode
 - [x] Wi-Fi and MQTT: auto reconnection
-- [x] auto Local Running mode after 1 minute of attempts to reconnect

 ## Autors

-* **jadielucas** (Jadiel Lucas) - *Microphone reading, Wi-Fi and MQTT connection programming*
+* **jadielucas** (Jadiel Lucas)

 ## License